ZZsolar/filament-detection-and-tracking/README.md

 # The introduction of each code

 ## `data_preparation.ipynb`
 We use this to get our dataset.
-This includes the code `readchase` for reading CHASE Hα spectral files and the code `keams_process` for preprocessing the spectra.
+This includes the function `readchase` for reading CHASE Hα spectral files and the function `keams_process` for preprocessing the spectra.
 Within this code segment, we employ 'sklearn.cluster.KMeans' for unsupervised clustering of the spectral data.
 Subsequently, we apply morphological closing operation on the results of K-means to obtain our dataset.

 You can get the file list of our dataset in this code, and then download the files from [Solar Science Data Center of Nanjing University](https://ssdc.nju.edu.cn/NdchaseSatellite).
 The file is too large to be conveniently uploaded here.